persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 can be realized.

-The **Evaluate** button calculates the value of the outputs based on the input values and the Python code.
+The **Evaluate** button calculates the value of the outputs based on the input values and the YACS scheme.
 It shall be used to test the physical model.
 In order to get evaluations which can be saved, the user should use :ref:`the deterministic study <deterministicStudy>`.